What Zelenskyy’s military revamp means for ‘winning’ in Ukraine

 This was also the assessment from Ukraine’s top general, Valerii Zaluzhny, who was fired Thursday in what President Volodymyr Zelenskyy framed as a much-needed pivot.

 “2024 can become successful for Ukraine only through effective changes in the basis of our defense,” Mr. Zelenskyy wrote on Telegram.
-Another social media post by a Zelenskyy advisor added that Ukraine needs to prevent stagnation on the front line, since it negatively affects public opinion.
+Another social media post by a Zelenskyy adviser added that Ukraine needs to prevent stagnation on the front line, since it negatively affects public opinion.

 Stalemate is a concern, too, for Republican lawmakers in the United States who are withholding war funds for Ukraine while demanding, among other things, that Kyiv – and the Biden administration – articulate just how the war against Russia might be won.